 Comparisons to Bernardo Silva, another Benfica youth product, were soon made.
 Others, meanwhile, saw flashes of former Águias stars Pablo Aimar and Rui Costa.

 Félix’s ascent through the academy system was rapid.
 And, as in youth, he often played with those far older.

 He became the youngest player to feature for Benfica B, who play in the Portuguese second tier, when he made his debut at 16 years old.
 His first Portugal Under-21 call-up arrived when he was 17.
 And he began training with the first team in February before making his debut in August.

 What are Félix’s strengths?

-Capable of playing out wide, as a No.10 or as a false 9 if required, it won’t come as a huge surprise that the Portuguese’s biggest strengths are evident when he has the ball.
+Capable of playing out wide, a No.10, a false 9, or as part of a front two, it won’t come as a huge surprise that the Portuguese’s biggest strengths are evident when he has the ball.

 His technique and vision are flawless and that allows him to either ease beyond opponents or take an entire defence out of the game with a single pass.

 The below stills are taken from Félix’s second game for Benfica – a ten-minute substitute appearance in a Champions League qualifier against POAK.

 The Portuguese side are, somewhat surprisingly, being held but they’re on the counter and the teenager is leading the charge.